 SOC/ANT/EVS/AMS/WGS 323 - Crime, Victimization, and the Urban Environment

-This is your class.
+It's like the real life version of "Crimes" Against Humanity.
+This is your class if you care about who and what is victimized, how, what happens to victims, and how can we as a society do better.
 Bonus: Counts for MAGIS Core - Doing Social Science credit!
 Learn more about the dynamic, social context, and research behind issues such as violence, inequality, police-community clashes, race, and gender dynamics.

 ANT/SOC/EVS 425: What's for Dinner, Honey?
 Dr. Dilly's wildly popular food course debuted in Fall 2015 and is so popular we are doing it again in Spring!
 This class meets at the CUMC Cardiac Center one night a week.
 Learn about perspectives on food from around the world and sample some of Dr. Dilly's famous cooking!